-Rest of this report focuses on the B2B enterprises that do use blogging as the part of their content marketing strategy.
+The rest of this report focuses on the B2B enterprises that do use blogging as part of their content marketing strategy.

 60% of B2B Enterprises Use WordPress CMS

-Across 360 SaaS enterprises with existing blogs, we have identified 25 type of content management system in usage.
-The best choice among them was WordPress, used by 61% enterprises.
+Across 360 SaaS enterprises with existing blogs, we have identified 25 types of content management systems in usage.
+The best choice among them was WordPress, used by 61% of enterprises.

 Note: We were not able to fully discover the CMS usage by 53 of the enterprises on our list (10.5%).
-These are possibly custom-built solutions, or not so much popular CMSs.
+These are possibly custom-built solutions or not-so-popular CMSs.

-According to BuildWith, WordPress is the World’s most popular CMS.
+According to BuiltWith, WordPress is the World’s most popular CMS.

 So, the fact WordPress came out on the top shouldn’t come as a surprise.

-However, 60% of all B2B blogs, its really interesting to know how dominant WordPress is in B2B world.
-Second most popular CMS was HubSpot, it was used by 9% of the enterprises we analyzed.
+However, in 60% of all B2B blogs, it is really interesting to know how dominant WordPress is in the B2B world.
+The second most popular CMS was HubSpot, it was used by 9% of the enterprises we analyzed.

 38% of B2B Enterprises Blogs Publish Content to Educate their Audience